List of colonists at Roanoke: 1587 colony

 Following the evacuation of the 1585 Roanoke colony, Walter Raleigh commissioned a second colony to be established by John White in 1587.
 The second colony was intended to settle in Chesapeake Bay, but instead was deposited on Roanoke Island.
 The colonists requested that White return to England, with the expectation that he would come back to Roanoke with fresh supplies in 1588.
 When White finally returned in 1590, the site of the colony was abandoned.

 The exact number of people in the "Lost Colony" is disputed.
 Hakluyt's Principal Navigations provides a list of 119 individuals who "safely arrived in Virginia" and remained there as of August 1587.
 The list is not credited, but was presumably compiled by White, given his unique familiarity with the matter.
 However, White himself is included in the list, as well as Simon Fernandes (who also returned to England) and two men who had died prior to White's departure.
 The name "Thomas Harris" appears twice, possibly representing two men with the same name or an unintentional duplication.
 These problems suggest the possibility of other, less obvious issues in the list.

-In a 1955 analysis of the list, David Beers Quinn determined "therefore, eighty-five men, less one dead (George Howe) and two returned (John White and Simon Fernandez), seventeen women and eleven children, making 113 brought from England and 110 left by White, plus two children born on Roanoke Island and two Indians, the total left behind being 114."
+In a 1955 analysis of the list, David Beers Quinn determined "therefore, eighty-five men, less one dead (George Howe) and two returned (John White and Simon Fernandes), seventeen women and eleven children, making 113 brought from England and 110 left by White, plus two children born on Roanoke Island and two Indians, the total left behind being 114."
 However, Quinn's count of 85 European men may be in error, as he presents all 91 names from Hakluyt but only deducts three.
 A very conservative tabulation (discounting White, Fernandes, Howe, Thomas Smith and the second Thomas Harris, and assuming Manteo and Towaye did not reside with the colony) would yield a population of 112 following White's departure.
 In contrast, Andy Gabriel-Powell proposed that the Hakluyt list may be incomplete, and that the total could be as high as 121.